torch/torch7/lib/luaT/README.md

 <a name="luat_classmodulename"/>
 ### int luaT_classmodulename(const char *tname, char *parent_name) ###
-Alias to `luaT_fullparentname ` for ensuring backwards compatibilty; use of `luaT_fullparentname` is preferred.
+Alias to `luaT_fullparentname ` for ensuring backwards compatibility; use of `luaT_fullparentname` is preferred.

 <a name="luat_fullparentname"/>